Image Source: The Future of the Web and Mobile (Feb 2007)

 Google Voice.
 Image Source: The Next Web website

 Cloud-services companies such as Plivo and Twilio are helping with this evolution to provide Voice as an app or app-feature.

 Because of the current state of “voice” as an app, depending on the “app layer” you are at, the moment you want to open your voice app to complete calls to any phone out there (that is, the PSTN), you will immediately “crash” into the legacy world of voice.
 This is a hardcore world of telephone numbers, activations and inventories, origination and termination and routing, agreements, and fees and regulations.
-To effectively deal with all of this you either have to implement all of this directly (costly), or you can use solutions on the cloud, such as the services-and Marketplace provided by Shango (my company) and its partners.
+To effectively deal with all of this you either have to implement all of this directly (costly), or you can use solutions on the cloud.

 We are at a very interesting crosspoint where the old legacy voice world is moving into the new world of “data” and Cloud-based services and apps.
 The Cloud service providers to help create, manage and support such voice apps are out there, the Smartphones provide the support for native SIP stacks and libraries to write and/or include voice functionality into your app, WebRTC is coming, and you can download your own SIP clients/apps to use as well.